 Party drugs can affect your mental and physical health, your relationships and your life overall.
 Here are some of the reasons why party drugs can be harmful.

 Unlike prescription medical drugs, there is no quality control process for making many party drugs, because most of them are illegal.
-This means you don’t really know how strong the drug is and what other substances have been added to each batch.
+This means you don’t know how strong the drug is and what other substances have been added to each batch.
 For example, ecstasy can be made using drain cleaner or battery acid.

 If you take illegal party drugs, you could find yourself in trouble with the law.
 You might be fined, lose your driver’s licence, or even go to prison.
 You could also find it hard to travel overseas.